 - Drugs.
 Some medications have been known to cause unusual foot odours.
 Try everything above first, then consult your podiatrist or GP if there is no improvement.
 Don’t stop any prescribed mediation without talking to your doctor.

 - Teenagers.
 Yes, its not your imagination, the problem is worse in teenage boys because hormonal changes trigger excessive sweating.
 Personal hygiene may not be his priority at this age.
 This may change ‘naturally’ under the influence of a girlfriend!

 - Hyperhidrosis.
 This is a condition where the feet (and usually the hands too) literally run with sweat.
 You will find you can’t wear thongs because you slide out of them.
 You can’t lean on shop counters because you leave a big puddle behind.
 This is a condition where the sympathetic nervous system becomes overactive.
 The sympathetic nervous system is responsible for the stuff you don’t have to think about like beating the heart, moving food through the gut and, of course, sweating.

 - Pharmaceutical Interventions for hyperhidrosis.
 Include anticholinergic drugs which interfere with the action of the sympathetic nerves.
 They can be effective but the side effects may be worse than the problem and include: dry mouth, blurred of vision, constipation and sleepiness.
 Bromide is also sometimes used but has other side effects related to virility.

 Surgery can be performed to ablate (burn off) the sympathetic nerve and is called a sympathetectomy.
 It has been implicated in impairment of other autonomic functions and needs good consideration.
-You would need to be referred by your doctor to a specialist neurologist.
+You would need to be referred by your doctor to a neurologist.